-6.2.1 Expedite TEAP certification process A re-phasing of the vocational component of DIMP training is recommended in order to allow trainees to be certified for independent clinical practice on a by competency basis.
-At present graduates are not able to practice without supervision (in any competency area) until the full TEAP process has been completed and certified - a process which typically takes 3-5 years (post- graduation).
-If trainees were able to practice each competency as soon as they completed the relevant training module, this would accelerate the deployment and utility of new DIMP staff.
-Given the small size of the DIMP cohort and the duration of the current TEAP pathway, the potential additional DIMP resource which could be brought online is potentially significant.
-6.2.2 Pursue international DIMP certification It is recommended that the move towards international DIMP certification (managed through ACPSEM) be supported in order to enhance workforce mobility and leverage the global talent pool.
+6.2.1 Expedite TEAP certification process The vocational component of DIMP training should be re-phased to allow trainees to be certified for practice on a by competency basis.
+At present graduates are not able to practice until the full TEAP process has been completed and certified - a process which typically takes 3-5 years (post- graduation).
+If trainees were able to practice each competency as soon as they completed the relevant training module, this would accelerate the deployment of new DIMP staff.
+Given the small size of the DIMP cohort and the duration of the current TEAP pathway, the potential additional DIMP resource which could be brought online would be significant 6.2.2 Pursue international DIMP certification The move towards international DIMP certification (managed through ACPSEM) should be supported in order to enhance workforce mobility and leverage global talent pool.
 Effectively bridging the pending DIMP workforce gap in NSW is unlikely to be achieved in the short term via increases in training and education alone (i.e. locally-developed DIMPs) and recruitment from overseas provides a short term solution which can augment moves to train more Australian staff, more quickly.
 At present only the qualifications of DIMPs from the UK and Canada are recognised here, the move to a broader international certification would increase the potential talent pool from which NSW could draw and also offer the prospect of greater global mobility to those students considering a career in medical physics.
 6.2.3 Establish a DIMP Community of Practice in NSW A community of practice is a simple, but important way to strengthen the DIMP network (at present largely informal) in NSW.
 Its purpose would be to support staff who can feel isolated at times, given the DIMPs distributed nature as a very small workforce and also provide a forum by which members can share learnings, facilitate training and mentoring as well as experiences and opportunities.
 A community of practice is differentiated from a college as it specifically a peer-group, with a flat structure and little hierarchy.
-Membership could easily include retired staff as well, in order to increase the ranks of potential mentors and provide the benefit of their experiences to the broader group.
+Membership could easily include retired staff as well, in order to increase the ranks of potential mentors and provide the benefit of their experiences to the broader group as well.